 That photo was taken just after we adopted our second daughter.
 We had less than a week between hearing about her and bringing her home to stay.

 That meant we had to child-proof our whole house.
 The fastest way to do that was to dump every offending object into a room with a door that shut: my office!

 Somewhere in there is my office chair.
-But I could barely wade in to reach my desk.
+But I could barely wade in to reach it.

-I kept on producing good work on the screen, but it was stressful and exhausting to sit in that kind of mess, and have no desk surfaces to spread out on.
+I kept on producing good work on the screen, but it was stressful and exhausting to sit in that kind of mess, with absolutely no desk to spread out on.

 Lots of misguided advice

 How could I descend so far into messiness?